-- (1) Students normally have five years from the time of admission to complete requirements for the degree. - (2) Students are responsible for the completeness and accuracy of their registrations.
-Particular care should be exercised regarding prerequisite courses. - (3) Students are responsible for their transportation to field placements and for the cost of travel and accommodations.
+- Students normally have five years from the time of admission to complete requirements for the degree. - (2) Students are responsible for the completeness and accuracy of their registrations.
+Particular care should be exercised regarding prerequisite courses - (3) Students are responsible for their transportation to field placements and for the cost of travel and accommodations.
 Practice placements may be outside Edmonton. - (4) Students must have a lab coat.

-Fall Term NURS 415 (★5) NURS 468 (★4) NURS 470 (★5) STAT (★3) Winter Term NURS 301 (★3) NURS 475 (★7) or NURS 492 (★7) (see Note 1) NURS 409 (★3) Two courses from the following (see Note 2): ENGL (★3) or Senior Elective (★3) PHIL (★3) POL S (★3) Spring/Summer NURS 492 (★7) (see Note 1)
+NURS 470 (5 STAT (★3)

+NURS 475 (★7) or NURS 492 (★7) (see Note 1)

+Two courses from the following (see Note 2):

+ENGL (★3) or Senior Elective (★3)

+PHIL (★3)

+POL S (★3)